crossfidev/Plexus-Pool/docs/developer/proposal_testing.rst

-The sandbox script allows one to activate the Alpha protocol---located in the directory ``proto_alpha``---by using the command ``tezos-activate-alpha``.
+The sandbox script allows one to activate the Alpha protocol---located in the directory ``proto_alpha``---by using the command ``mineplex-activate-alpha``.
 We can use the usual commands to run a node, client and daemons for further manual testing::

-  ./src/bin_node/tezos-sandboxed-node.sh 1 --connections 0 &
+  ./src/bin_node/mineplex-sandboxed-node.sh 1 --connections 0 &
-  eval `./src/bin_client/tezos-init-sandboxed-client.sh 1`
+  eval `./src/bin_client/mineplex-init-sandboxed-client.sh 1`
-  tezos-activate-alpha
+  mineplex-activate-alpha

 After activating the Alpha protocol we can use the usual RPCs to bake with the client and make the chain progress (see :ref:`sandboxed-mode`)::

-  tezos-client bake for bootstrap1
+  mineplex-client bake for bootstrap1

 In the following section we provide detailed indications on how to write migration code, and how to run and bench a migration on a real